 We see three key trends in the MDM market at present.
 The first is the dawning realization that MDM technology on its own is not sufficient to address some of the key barriers to consistent master data within an enterprise, which are as much about human factors around control and ownership, and internal politics, as much as technical issues.
 Data governance has emerged over the last couple of years as an important trend, encouraging businesses to take ownership of their data, and to design processes that allow disputes over data ownership to be effectively resolved.
 Data governance initiatives, usually led by business rather than technology staff, assign ‘data stewards’ within the business with responsibility for ensuring the consistency and quality of key shared data.
 Data governance is not in itself a technology, but technology can support it, so most MDM vendors have recently added workflow support or modules to assist data steward roles and activities.

 Data quality is increasingly seen as an integrated part of an MDM project, whether or not the technology used for data quality (such as matching and de-duplication) comes from the MDM vendor or via a partner technology.
-Vendors continue to build out functionality in response to customer demands, and some have begun to flirt with support for social media data, which is all the rage at present and clearly has some relationship to master data such as "customer" and "brand".
+Vendors continue to build out functionality in response to customer demands, and some have begun to flirt with support for social media data, clearly has some relationship to master data such as “customer” and “brand”.

 In the market, there has been gradual consolidation as large platform vendors have purchased MDM technologies.
-There is a clear divide now between such broad platforms, offered by IBM, Oracle, SAP, Informatica and Software AG (and to an extent Teradata and SAS), and independent vendors such as multi-domain specialists Orchestra Networks and Kalido, product data specialists Stibo, Agility Multichannel, Heiler, and Riversand, and others such as Visionware, who have carved out a niche mainly in local government.
+There is a clear divide now between such broad platforms, offered by IBM, Oracle, SAP, Informatica and Software AG (and to an extent Teradata and SAS), and, product data specialists Stibo, and Riversand, and others such as Visionware, who have carved out a niche mainly in local government.
 Figure 1 shows an overview of the current state of the MDM market.
 In addition to those vendors shown on the diagram, it should be noted that there are a number of other providers, for example some that specialise in master data within the financial services industry (such as Cadis, Golden Source, Verdantis and Smartco).